 Maybe you can change their minds for next year 😉

-I want you to think of it not only as a chance to treat yourself with food that is good for the body and soul but, as a chance to keep your healing journey going.
+I want you to think of this menu not only as a way to treat yourself with food that is delicious, but also as a chance to keep your healing journey going.

-You can even print it in color and put it on the table for your guests!
+Print them in color and put them on the dining table for your guests!

-The recipes will be down below with all modifications for the doshas.
+The recipes are below with all modifications for each dosha.